-The aim is to provide supporting documents to the Strategy, e.g. a Public Art Policy, Percent for Public Art Policy (currently in development at the time of publication of this draft) and Public Art Action Plan 2018-2021 (to be developed).
+The aim is to provide supporting documents to the Strategy, e.g. a Public Art Policy, Percent for Public Art Policy and a Public Art Action Plan 2018 - 2021.
 These documents aim to assist the Town of East Fremantle to deliver a program of diverse and accessible experiences where people can discover, interact and participate in new experiences throughout East Fremantle.